A Patterdale Terrier’s small body structure allows it to squeeze into fox burrows.

 Maintenance and Grooming

 How much does a Patterdale Terrier shed?
 Though breeders sometimes refer to this breed as “hypoallergenic,” there is still a light amount of shedding.
 These terriers should be brushed once or twice per week.

 A grooming glove is excellent for removing loose or dead hair from its coat.
 Moving the grooming glove in the opposite direction of the natural flow of hair is the best way to brush these dogs.
 This serves to loosen dead hair so it can fall out of the dog’s coat.
 Next, use the soft boar’s hair brush to smooth down the hair in the direction of its natural flow.
 The removal of dead hair gives this dog’s coat a refreshed look.
-A brush with soft boar’s hair bristles is also useful for renewing the natural shine of its coat.
+A brush with soft boar hair bristles is also useful for renewing the natural shine of its coat.

-Patterdale Terriers sometimes experience environmental allergies, presenting in the form of redness or dry patches on its skin.
+Patterdale Terriers sometimes experience environmental allergies, presenting in the form of redness or dry patches on their skin.
 An owner who grooms their dog once a week has a good chance of noticing these symptoms right away.
 A veterinarian can provide treatment to a dog with environmental or food allergies.

 Patterdale Terriers are both intelligent and alert, making them fairly easy to obedience train.
 However, they can sometimes have a stubborn streak.
 It’s a good idea to limit obedience training sessions to about 10 or 15 minutes.
 This helps to prevent a Patterdale Terrier from becoming bored or distracted.
 A mix of praise and treats also proves helpful during training.

 A Pit Bull Terrier is another intelligent terrier that understands obedience lessons relatively quickly.